Eli1771/resources_for_ventures/test/spec.md

 MY CHECKLIST

--Make radio button select w/ icons for student signin -Helpers in views to set permissions <--- done?
--Flash messages for all routing errors
+-Make radio button select w/ icons for student signin * -Helpers in views to set permissions <--- done? * -Flash messages for all routing errors *
--Add option to select user type when you sign up w/ fb <---------- -Bugfix user assignments hash outputting to screen -Students view their teachers and vice versa
+-Add option to select user type when you sign up w/ fb <-------- * -Bugfix user assignments hash outputting to screen * -Students view their teachers and vice versa
 -Teachers should need to enter a passcode for new user -Include option to hide/show completed assignments

 Requirements

--Can log in as a students
--Can log in as a teacher
 -can log in as a student with Facebook
 -Can log in as a teacher with facebook
 -Only teachers can create materials